Reason Number 10 why good people don’t always win is inadequate or non-existing systems.

 Please Tell Us What You Think

-I’ve published this article and the previous one here on my Blog.
+We’ve published this article and previous ones here on my Blog.
 Please add your comments, questions and suggestions at the bottom of the post.
-Your feedback and engagement is important.
+Your feedback is important.
 If you disagree with anything, say so.
 If you have questions, ask.
 If you have additional insights or resources, please share.
 I promise to read every one.
 Thank you.